PhoenixofForce/LWJGL_Framework/README.md

   * Intruduce functions to change the values
   * Death Emitter
   * Find faster way to create float[] for instanced vbo => more particles
   * Fix DirectionChange (it is not supposed to be an addiion, more like an rotation in the given direction)
+* Gamepad support

 #### Will probably do
 * MapLoader for maps from the [Level Editor](https://github.com/PhoenixofForce/Level_Editor)